dacay/eventkit-node/README.md

 - `title`: Display name of the calendar
 - `allowsContentModifications`: Whether the calendar allows content modifications
 - `type`: Type of the calendar ('local', 'calDAV', 'exchange', 'subscription', 'birthday', or 'unknown')
+- `color`: Color information with multiple representations:
+  - `hex`: Hex color code with alpha (#RRGGBBAA)
+  - `components`: Raw color components as comma-separated values
-- `color`: Color of the calendar as a comma-separated RGBA string
+  - `space`: Color space of the original color
 - `source`: Source of the calendar (e.g., iCloud, Google)

 ### Types